UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 * Push these commits to the upstream remote branch.

-* Merge the remote branch into the remote `main` branch, using a Pull Request on GitHub.
+* Merge the remote branch into the remote `main` branch, using a pull request on GitHub.

 * Update our local repository to reflect this change to the remote repository.